ACT – An Adoption and Permanency Curriculum for Child Welfare and Mental Health Professionals

 The target audience for ACT is social workers, mental health professionals, wraparound, attorneys, judges, educators, CASA, and other child advocates.

-ACT Trainings in Northern California for Spring 2013:
+Registration now CLOSED for ACT in Southern California for Fall 2013:

 If you would like to arrange an ACT or other specialized training event at your own location with our expert faculty, click custom training for more information.